-\begin{rem} {\rm In contrast to the 'classical' case, the properly normalized quantile process at different quantile levels converges to independent random variables.
-An intuitive explanation for this surprising fact can be obtained from the asymptotic linerization in (\ref{eq:bahres}).
-For simplicity, assume that the kernel $K$ has compact support, say $[-1,1]$.
-Then all observations that have a non-zero contribution to $\tilde T_n(s_0,\bar b_\tau,\tau)$ will need to satisfy $|W_i^T\beta_\tau| \leq h_n |\beta_{\tau,1}|$.
-In particular, letting $h_n \to 0$ implies that asymptotically for different values of $\tau$ disjoint sets of observations will be driving the distribution of $T_n$.
+Intuitively speaking, all observations that have a non-zero contribution to $\tilde T_n(s_0,\bar b_\tau,\tau)$ will need to satisfy $|W_i^T\beta_\tau| \leq h_n |\beta_{\tau,1}|$.
+In particular, letting $h_n \to 0$ implies that asymptotically, for different values of $\tau$, disjoint sets of observations will be driving the distribution of $T_n$.
 Similar phenomena can be observed in other settings that include non-parametric smoothing, a classical example being density estimation.

 Note that regarding this particular point the paper of \cite{kordas2006} contained a mistake.
-More precisely, \cite{kordas2006} claimed that the asymptotic distributions corresponding to different quantiles have a non-trivial covariance which is not the case. } \end{rem}
+More precisely, \cite{kordas2006} claimed that the asymptotic distributions corresponding to different quantiles have a non-trivial covariance which is not the case. } $ \blacksquare$ \end{rem}